Giphy/seldon-core/doc/source/graph/protocols.md

   * The name of the model in the `graph` section of the SeldonDeployment spec must match the name of the model loaded onto the Tensorflow Server.

-## V2 KFServing Protocol
+## V2 Protocol

-Seldon has collaborated with the [NVIDIA Triton Server Project](https://github.com/triton-inference-server/server) and the [KFServing Project](https://github.com/kubeflow/kfserving) to create a new ML inference protocol.
+Seldon has collaborated with the [NVIDIA Triton Server Project](https://github.com/triton-inference-server/server) and the [KServe Project](https://github.com/kserve) to create a new ML inference protocol.
 The core idea behind this joint effort is that this new protocol will become the standard inference protocol and will be used across multiple inference services.

-In Seldon Core, this protocol can be used by specifing `protocol: kfserving` on your `SeldonDeployment`.
+In Seldon Core, this protocol can be used by specifying `protocol: v2` on your `SeldonDeployment`.
 For example,